pwndside/pwndside.github.io/content/posts/friendzone-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine with a website which has LFI and thanks to be able to upload resources to the machine via smb we pwnd the user.
+A Library Hijacking vulnerability help us to privEsc as root."
 description: "Linux machine with a website which has LFI and thanks to be able to upload resources to the machine via smb we pwnd the user.
 A Library Hijacking vulnerability help us to privEsc as root."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs